 Email is perhaps the most direct form of communication between your brand and your customers.
 When you send out an email to an individual, you’re addressing them on a personal level.
 This is very different to, say, a blog post that isn’t addressing any one individual specifically.

-In 2020, email marketing has advanced to the point where you can now segment your audience so that you only need to send your survey out to a specific group of people (if desired).
+In 2020, email marketing has advanced to the point where you can now segment your audience so that you only need to send your survey out to a specific group of people (if desired) when you’ve completed the steps to create an email for yourself.
 For instance, there might be a time when you create a survey that requires new customers to fill it in, or maybe you’ll create one that’s aimed at business owners.

 However you do it, email marketing comes with one guarantee: Everyone who’s on your email list opted-in, which means most of your subscribers will be receptive to a survey.